polyseam/platform-engineering/docs/dagger/README.md

             --tenant-id=ARM_TENANT_ID
 ```

 This workflow ensures that infrastructure changes are reviewed before they are applied.
-The `terraform-plan` job runs first and must be approved before executing the `terraform-apply` job.
-The `terraform-apply` step uses a protected environment (`prod`) to ensure deployments follow a controlled process.
+The `dagger-plan` job runs first and must be approved before executing the `dagger-apply` job.
+The `dagger-apply` step uses a protected environment (`dagger_prod`) to ensure deployments follow a controlled process.

 #### 🎯 Final Outcome